-When the NBA’s 2020/21 league year begins – whenever that may happen – players eligible for free agency will be able to begin negotiating and reaching contract agreements with suitors.
+When the NBA’s 2020/21 league year begins in October, players eligible for free agency will be able to begin negotiating and reaching contract agreements with suitors.
 In addition to those free agents, another group of players will also become eligible to sign new deals.

 Players eligible for rookie scale extensions can sign new deals that run for up to four – or five – years, with those contracts taking effect beginning in 2021/22.
 If they don’t sign extensions during the coming offseason, those players will be eligible for restricted free agency in the summer of 2021.

 A year ago, nine players eligible for rookie scale extensions signed new deals between July 1 and the start of the season.
 That number was a little higher than usual, likely because few teams projected to have significant cap room available in 2020.
 Still, we should have at least that many viable candidates for rookie scale extensions this time around, even if that doesn’t mean they’ll all sign new contracts.

 Here are the players who will be eligible to sign rookie scale extensions during the 2020 offseason:

 - Jarrett Allen (Nets)

 - OG Anunoby (Raptors)

 - Lonzo Ball (Pelicans)

 - Tony Bradley (Jazz)

 - Zach Collins (Trail Blazers)